top of page

 Training validity in Australia and renewal guidance

 In Australia, there is no statutory expiry date for a Work Safely at Heights statement of attainment.
 Instead, competency must be maintained in line with the unit requirements and site risk.
-For practitioners asking how long is working at heights valid for, the authoritative benchmark comes from Australian Standard AS/NZS 1891.4, which recommends refresher training at intervals not exceeding two years to retain competence in fall-arrest systems and rescue readiness.
+For practitioners asking how long working at heights remains valid, the authoritative benchmark is Australian Standard AS/NZS 1891.4, which recommends refresher training every two years to maintain competence in fall-arrest systems and rescue readiness.
 The Working at Heights Association (WAHA) aligns with this biennial refresher expectation, urging regular updates as equipment, anchor systems, and work methods evolve.
-In Western Australia, the Work Health and Safety Act 2020 and the WHS General Regulations 2022 require employers to ensure workers are competent and supervised for tasks with a risk of falling, but they do not prescribe a fixed expiry.
+In Western Australia, the Work Health and Safety Act 2020 and the WHS General Regulations 2022 require employers to ensure that workers are competent and supervised for tasks involving a risk of falling.
+Still, they do not set a fixed expiry.
 That places the onus on duty holders to set a defensible renewal cycle, typically every 24 months, supported by risk assessment.

 A two-year cycle balances learning retention with operational reality.
 Practical competencies such as harness pre-use checks, correct lanyard selection, anchor verification, and emergency descent or recovery can degrade without regular practice.
-AS/NZS 1891.4 highlights periodic retraining, and WAHA guidance reinforces the need to revisit rescue procedures because site geometries, anchor layouts, and devices change.
-A robust approach is to trigger refreshers at 18 months, integrate a rescue drill that tests the site-specific rescue plan, and close actions in your Safe Work Method Statements and fall protection equipment registers.
+AS/NZS 1891.4 highlights the need for periodic retraining, and WAHA guidance reinforces the need to revisit rescue procedures because site geometries, anchor layouts, and devices change.
+A robust approach is to trigger refreshers at 18 months, integrate a rescue drill to test the site-specific rescue plan, and close out actions in your Safe Work Method Statements and fall protection equipment registers.
 Many WA sites also align refresher timing with internal audits, ensuring documented evidence of competence is available for regulatory inspections and client prequalification.

 Five-year High Risk Work Licence cycle and its on-site implications